chrisandoryan/XSSPawn/README.md

 ## Getting Started

 Generally, the visit feature of the bot will run out-of-the-box without any prior configuration.
-But if you want to compose your own ***scenario*** (e.g. setting up customized cookie, performing redirection, setting up HTTP request headers), you can do so by supplying your own `scenario.js` file like below.
+But if you want to compose your own ***scenario*** (e.g. setting up customized cookie, performing redirection, setting up HTTP request headers), you can do so by supplying your own `scenario.js` file like below (template can be found [here](src/scenario.js).

 ### 1. Building **scenario.js**